Pat Robertson controversies: Comments about Dover, Pennsylvania

-Comments on Ariel Sharon's health
+Comments about Ariel Sharon's health

 The lead story on the January 5, 2006, edition of The 700 Club was Israeli Prime Minister Ariel Sharon's hospitalization for a severe stroke.
 After the story, Robertson said that Sharon's illness was possibly retribution from God for his recent drive to give more land to the Palestinians.
 He also claimed former prime minister Yitzhak Rabin's 1995 assassination may have occurred for the same reason.

 The remarks drew criticism from all sides, even from other evangelicals.
 For instance, Richard Land, president of the Southern Baptist Convention's Ethics and Religious Liberty Commission, said that Robertson "ought to know better" than to say such things.
 He added, "...the arrogance of the statement shocks me almost as much as the insensitivity of it."
 Ted Haggard, then president of the National Association of Evangelicals, said that "any doctor could have predicted (Sharon's) going to have health problems" and that his illness was medical, not divine retribution.
 The White House called Robertson's statement "wholly inappropriate and offensive".
 Robertson was also chastised by Israeli officials and members of the Anti-Defamation League.

 On January 11, Israel responded by announcing that Robertson would be banned from involvement in a project to build a Christian tourist attraction and pilgrimage site near the Sea of Galilee known as the Christian Heritage Center.
 The plan had called for Israel leasing 35 acre of land to a group of evangelicals (including Robertson) for free to create several tourist attractions and pilgrimage sites in exchange for the evangelicals raising 50 million dollars in funding.
 A spokesman for the Tourism Ministry commented, "We cannot accept these statements, and we will not sign any contracts with Mr. Robertson."